 Refractions & Reflections on the Nature of Science

 Regular substances like crystals diffract X-rays in characteristic patterns according to their physical structure.
-The X-ray crytallograph at right ("Photo 51") shows the diffraction pattern of a crystallized DNA molecule.
+The X-ray crystallograph at right ("Photo 51") shows an exceptionally clear diffraction pattern of a crystallized DNA molecule.
 The cross pattern in the middle is characteristic of a helical molecule with regular repeats; the broad bands at top and bottom give an indication of the periodicity of the repeats.
 The photograph is of the highly hydrated B form of DNA, rather than the drier A form, which does not show a distinct helical structure.
 The photo does not, without analysis, indicate whether there are 2, 3, or 4 helices.

 Rosalind Franklin (1920 -

 1958), whose grad student Raymond Gosling (1926 - ) made

 the photograph in May 1952, worked as a post-doctoral researcher